devonfw-ng-adv-training/rxjs-exercises/README.md

 # rjxs exercises

 This application contains unit tests.
 These tests are currently failing.
-The services need to be fixed.
+The services need to be fixed - do not modify the unit tests.

-* Fix `post.service`
+* Fix `todo.service`
 * Fix `user.service`
 * Fix `dashboard.service`

+Hint: The first two are easy, the dashboard is challenging.

 # Origin:

 Originally from Philip Schmökel, 2017-2019

-## updated angular cli
+* updated angular cli
+* removed unnecessary code
+* some fixes and documentation improvements
+* provided sample solution